coffee2code/peer-categories/readme.txt

 = () =
 * Change: Split paragraph in README.md's "Support" section into two
 * Change: Note compatibility through WP 5.1+
+* Change: Drop compatibility with versions of WP older than 4.6
 * Change: Update copyright date (2019)
 * Change: Update License URI to be HTTPS